KhushbooGoel01/Top-Interview-Questions--Leetcode/README.md

     1. Fork this repo
     2. Star this repo
+    3. Get an issue assigned.
-    3. Add a file ( txt/cpp ) inside appropriate folder
+    3. Work on the issssue, add a file ( txt/cpp ) inside appropriate folder
-    4. commit the code
+    4. Commit the code
     5. Make pull request

 ---